 Denmark contributes to the following ADB-administered funds:

 The Ministry of Foreign Affairs handles development.
 Cooperation with ADB in recent years has included grant support for a rural poverty reduction project in Cambodia, and education sector reform in Nepal.
-Finland also supports the Core Environment Program in the GMS.
-Finland's focus is on its long-term partner countries in Asia (Nepal and Viet Nam), countries recovering from disasters and crises (Afghanistan), regional cooperation (Mekong and Central Asia), and thematic cooperation in environment and natural resource conservation (Cambodia, Indonesia, and the Lao People's Democratic Republic).
+Finland also supports the Core Environment Program in the Greater Mekong Subregion.
+Finland's focus is on its long-term partner countries in Asia (Nepal and Viet Nam); countries recovering from disasters and crises (Afghanistan); regional cooperation (Mekong and Central Asia); and thematic cooperation in environment and natural resource conservation (Cambodia, Indonesia, and the Lao People's Democratic Republic).
 In addition, Finland supports the peace process in Myanmar.

 Finland contributes to the following ADB-administered funds: